shahtaz-tqldd/shahtaz-tqldd/README.md

 ### 👋 About Me

 I'm a self-driven web programmer with a passion for building dynamic, scalable, and interactive web applications.
-With hands-on experience in **JavaScript, Python, React, Node JS, Django, PostgreSQL, and MongoDB**, I love transforming ideas into functional, user-friendly digital experiences.
+With hands-on experience in **JavaScript, Python, React, Node JS, Django, postgreSQL, and mongoDB**, I love transforming ideas into functional, user-friendly digital experiences.

 Whether it’s designing clean UI, crafting efficient APIs, or optimizing databases, I strive to deliver high-quality solutions that align with both user needs and business goals.